VictoriaMetrics/VictoriaMetrics/docs/README.md

 VictoriaMetrics accepts the following additional query args at `/metrics/find` and `/metrics/expand`:

 * `label` - for selecting arbitrary label values.
 By default `label=__name__`, i.e. metric names are selected.
-* `delimiter` - for using different delimiters in metric name hierachy.
+* `delimiter` - for using different delimiters in metric name hierarchy.
 For example, `/metrics/find?delimiter=_&query=node_*` would return all the metric name prefixes that start with `node_`.
 By default `delimiter=.`.

 ### Graphite Tags API usage